nickzandbergen/chat-app/README.txt

   In general, the client is a very large while loop with a select() waiting for things to happen.
 There's many, many, if/else statements and switches because of the different behaviour in states.
 This is compounded with branching options: the worst of it is triaged into functions.

-  The weird control flow isn't helped by the glut of global variables, but with the interrupt function needing access to them and being in a completely different scope, I don't see a way around that, but it is single threaded so there's no data races with itself.
-State is volatile because an interrupt handler changes it.

-ERROR HANDLING
-  None.
-A misbehaving client/server can stall everything indefinitely by promising something and not delivering.
-But you can still do that with the TCP protocol so nothing I can do without a raw socket and coding TCP myself with harsher timeouts?
-There is a check for invalid/unexpected protocol codes.
-  I didn't hit any segfaults or other errors in testing.